A return to pubs as NSW virus rules eased

 The most requested restriction to be eased relates to beauty salons, with NSW Health Minister Brad Hazzard saying their recommencement “topped the barrel”.

-He said it was vital both businesses and patrons followed health and safety guidelines to keep businesses in business.
+He said it was vital both businesses and patrons followed health and safety guidelines.

 “We need to accept life will be different until we have an effective treatment or a vaccine,” Mr Hazzard said in a statement on Monday.

-Beauty, tanning, nail and waxing venues will be able to provide treatments from Monday albeit with strict rules in place.
+Beauty, tanning, nail and waxing venues will be able to provide treatments with strict rules in place.

 No more than 10 clients will be allowed inside salons at any one time and four square metres of space must be allowed per person.